dxcv/q-trader/README.md

 # ********************** Lessons Learned *************************************
+Always follow the plan.
+Keep limit order until it is filled

 Historical data can be amended.
 Do not trust your API provider (Kraken, CryptoCompare)

 Best months for trading ETH are: Dec - May (Sell in May and go away)